daikazu/laravel-go/readme.md

 Feel free to give input and suggestions to our [discussion board](https://github.com/daikazu/laravel-go/discussions).

 Want to contribute?
-Take a look at [contributing.md](contributing.md) to see a to do list.
+Take a look at [contributing.md](contributing.md) to see a to-do list.

 ## Installation